Hurricane Hugo: Meteorological history

 Hurricane Hugo was a Cape Verde hurricane that developed from a cluster of thunderstorms associated with a tropical wave first observed moving off the coast of Africa on September 9, near Cape Verde. (part of that same wave would later spawn Hurricane Raymond in the eastern Pacific).
 A tropical depression developed from this disturbance roughly 125 mi south of Cape Verde the following day.
 The nascent cyclone intensified as it tracked west along the 12th parallel north and across the tropical Atlantic Ocean, reaching tropical storm strength on September 11, and hurricane strength on September 13, while located about 1,100 nmi east of the Leeward Islands.
 The presence of another area of low-pressure north of Puerto Rico produced a gap in the Azores High, causing Hugo to then gradually turn towards the west-northwest with its forward speed decelerating.
 During this time, the hurricane continued to intensify.
 At 18:00 UTC on September 15, Hugo reached its peak intensity, with maximum sustained winds of 140 kn, making it a Category 5 hurricane, and a central barometric pressure of 918 mbar.
-Still several hundred miles east of the Leeward Islands at the time, this made Hugo the easternmost Category 5 hurricane on record in the Atlantic.
+Still several hundred miles east of the Leeward Islands at the time, this made Hugo the easternmost Category 5 hurricane on record in the Atlantic at that time.
 (Note: This record was eclipsed by Hurricane Lorenzo in 2019.)
 Between September 15 and September 22, aircraft reconnaissance from the U.S. Air Force (USAF) and National Oceanic and Atmospheric Administration (NOAA) penetrated the eye of Hugo 76 times, documenting the location of the storm's center roughly once every two hours.
-Hugo's intensity was measured by the first flight into the hurricane, which experienced an engine fire during the mission.
+However, NOAA 42 nearly crashed on its first flight after hitting severe turbulence in the eyewall and experiencing an engine fire during the mission.